vildekristine99/DAT110-oblig2/README.md

 which contains an Eclipse-project with start-code.
 In addition, it also contains a number of unit tests which can be used for some basic testing of the implemented functionality.
 The unit-tests should not be modified/removed as they will be used for evaluation of the submitted solution.

-When opening the project in Eclipse, there will be some compile-errors.
+**NOTE** When opening the project in Eclipse, there will be some compile-errors.
 These will go away as you complete the implementation of the tasks below.

 In order for the group to use their own git-repository for the further work on the codebase, one member of the group must create an empty repository on github/bitbucket without a README file and without a `.gitignore` file, and then perform the following operations